boto/botoflow/doc/source/concepts.rst

 started.
 To accomplish this, Amazon SWF provides the ability to send signals to a running workflow instance.
-In the botoflow, you can define the signals that your workflow can accept as methods in the workflow definition and decorate them with the @ :py:func:`~awsflow.decorators.signal`.
-Methods decorated with @ :py:func:`~awsflow.decorators.signal` get invoked when a signal with a matching name is received by Amazon SWF.
+In the botoflow, you can define the signals that your workflow can accept as methods in the workflow definition and decorate them with the @ :py:func:`~botoflow.decorators.signal`.
+Methods decorated with @ :py:func:`~botoflow.decorators.signal` get invoked when a signal with a matching name is received by Amazon SWF.
 You can use the workflow instance objects to send signals (as you would call an instancemethod).
 When a signal is received, the framework unmarshals the data